MicrosoftDocs/win32/desktop-src/SecAuthN/connection-oriented-contexts.md

 ---
-Description: 'With a connection-oriented context, the function''s caller is responsible for formatting messages.
-The caller relies on the security package to authenticate connections and to ensure the integrity of specific parts of the message.' ms.assetid: '82c6b1aa-304c-47f9-8e0f-ad70a89772aa'
+Description: With a connection-oriented context, the functions caller is responsible for formatting messages.
+The caller relies on the security package to authenticate connections and to ensure the integrity of specific parts of the message. ms.assetid: 82c6b1aa-304c-47f9-8e0f-ad70a89772aa
-title: 'Connection-Oriented Contexts'
+title: Connection-Oriented Contexts
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Connection-Oriented Contexts